ebagdasa/ebagdasa.github.io/_posts/2017-01-20-docker-clion-debugging.md

    This option `--security-opt seccomp:unconfined` is required to allow remote debugger to run.

-   If you want to run sever and client containers you can start them both and then communicate through Docker network (`172.17.0.0/16`), but in this project it is redundant.
+   *Tip:* If you want to run multiple containers you can start them both and then communicate through Docker network (`172.17.0.0/16`).

 6. Try to SSH into your container `ssh -p 3022 root@127.0.0.1`.
 The password is `root`.
 You can copy your SSH public key from your machine.